scottcjx/sc1003-final-assignment-helper/README.md

 1. print "removeBook():"
 2. get user inputs for title & author
 3. search for and get the book from database.
-4. print "The bookshop is empty" if database empty
+4. print "The bookshop is empty" if database empty, exit function
-5. print "The target book is not in the bookshop" if book not in database
+5. print "The target book is not in the bookshop" if book not in database, exit function
 6. remove book from database *
-7. The target book is removed
+7. print "The target book is removed"
+8. print removed_book contents (remember to save a copy in buffer before deleting)

 \*`Note: refer to `[`addBooks note`](#addbook)